Mechanical Engineering, Bachelor of Engineering

 We have been establishing our support organizations strategically in important areas like North America, Latin America, South East Asia and Russia.
 It is important to hire local people because they already understand the local culture and way of doing business in their area, in this process Savonia plays a key role for us and we want to commit and continue the fruitful co-operation we have already established with Savonia!

 – Miika Eskelinen, Vice President / Junttan Oy

 The technology industry is the most important business in the North Savonia region with its 1.7 billion euros revenue and about 800 million euros of exports each year.
 In the region, there are 9000 directly employed employees and 13500 employees who are employed indirectly in the technology industry.

-The Department of Mechanical Engineering (DPME) cooperates with the region’s industrial enterprises while undertaking their research, development and innovation work.
+The Mechanical Engineering programme cooperates with the region’s industrial enterprises while undertaking their research, development and innovation work.
 The businesses can participate in Savonia’s projects by partially funding the activities or they can directly purchase the different RDI services provided by the DPME’s experts.

 The significant volume of functions demonstrates the fact that the RDI Unit of the Department of Mechanical Engineering has succeeded in identifying the current and future needs for the development of the local businesses.
 With many of the businesses, the current cooperation can be described as a true partnership; for example, there are mutual benefits, continuity and varied actions.
 The internships, thesis and other project works conducted as part of the education represent the foundation for cooperation with these companies, but also the RDI projects are based on collaboration with the businesses.

 Savonia’s research and development work is shown to students in everyday life via the project and thesis work.
-Savonia has selected four areas of focus for education, and RDI.
-One of them, that is very important to Mechanical Engineering, is integrated product development.
+Savonia has selected four areas of focus for education and RDI.
+One of them, which is very important to Mechanical Engineering, is integrated product development.
 Research is undertaken in collaboration with enterprises and other organizations.

 Possibilities to continue studies after graduation